maximlapitan/rasa_library_project/README.md

 ![](doc/3_windows.png)

 ## 1.5.
-Implementation of the Requests
+Implementation of custom actions

 There are several rasa requests, which have to be extra processed.
 Therefore we have 12 slots and 8 entities together with 9 custom actions to produce user-tailored responces.